jordan-public/cryptographic-accumulators-nullifiers/README.md

 No single accumulator dominates across all axes.
 For *EVM-first, constant-size proofs and low verify gas*, **KZG** (with Bézout non-membership) or **pairing-based** are the front-runners—provided you can operate a reliable witness update channel.
 For **trust-minimal client UX with self-updating witnesses**, **RSA accumulators** are compelling, trading higher on-chain verify cost for clean off-chain ergonomics.
 When **simplicity and zero ceremonies** matter most, **Sparse Merkle Trees** remain an excellent baseline.

 > Next steps you might want to add: concrete gas benchmarks per operation (pairings vs keccak/poseidon vs modexp), serialization formats, and reference code stubs (Solidity + Rust) for each family.

+## References

+1. R. C. Merkle. *A Digital Signature Based on a Conventional Encryption Function*.
+CRYPTO 1987.
+2. J. Benaloh and M. de Mare. *One-Way Accumulators: A Decentralized Alternative to Digital Signatures*.
+EUROCRYPT 1993.
+3. J. Camenisch and A. Lysyanskaya. *Dynamic Accumulators and Application to Efficient Revocation of Anonymous Credentials*.
+CRYPTO 2002.
+4. L. Nguyen. *Accumulators from Bilinear Pairings and Applications*.
+CT-RSA 2005.
+5. A. Kate, G. Zaverucha, I. Goldberg. *Constant-Size Commitments to Polynomials and Their Applications*.
+ASIACRYPT 2010.
+(KZG)
+6. A. Bünz, S. Eskandarian, D. Boneh. *Proofs of Liabilities/Reserves* and related set-accumulator techniques (2018–2019 notes/surveys).
+7. V. Y. Kemmoe and A. Lysyanskaya. *RSA-Based Dynamic Accumulator without Hashing into Primes*.
+CCS 2024; IACR ePrint 2024/505.